Rashy-hub/Rashy-Hub/README.md

 - 🌱 I’m currently learning **.NET/C#**, **ASP.NET**, and **Kubernetes**.<br>
 - 🎨 I work on frontend projects too, but I’ll be honest—**I’m not a designer**!
 Still, I always do my best to create clean user interfaces.<br>

-> **"Do not let anyone box you in or define your talent.
-Claim it, own it, and leave behind those who try to hold you back in the dust of your rise."**
->
-> _Stay bold, stay unstoppable._

 <br>

 <div align="center">